-The Bank Credit profile changed during 2019 due to 'Master Transfer Agreement' with ADCB.
-As at December 2019 the Bank manages mainly retail portfolio in which credit approval process contains underwriting risk.
+The Bank Credit profile as at December 2020 is mainly retail portfolio in which credit approval process contains underwriting risk.
 The Bank manages its underwriting risk through a defined policy and procedural guideline to assess the underlying financial strength and repayment capability amongst other areas taking into account the regulatory approval requirements.